Clos Saint-Vincent - Vino di Gio Blanc 2007

 About the estate:

-"Joseph Sergi tends this 5-hectare micro-vineyard with all the dedication of a true lover of wine and its terroir.
+“Joseph Sergi tends to this 5-hectare micro-vineyard with all the dedication of a true lover of wine and its terroir.
 The vines are meticulously cared for, and the estate now practices biodynamic viticulture.
-Winemaking is meticulous, with a significant portion of the fermentation taking place in oak (muids and demi-muids), followed by an ambitious aging process.
-This can sometimes explain the (noble) reductive notes in the first few years of bottling, particularly for the whites, which require aeration before serving for both cuvées, Le Clos (12-month aging) and Vino Di Gio (18-month aging).”
+Winemaking is meticulous, with a significant portion of the fermentation taking place in oak (muids and demi-muids), followed by ambitious aging.
+This can sometimes explain the (noble) reductive notes in the first few years in the bottle, particularly for the whites, which require aeration before serving for both cuvées, Le Clos (aged for 12 months) and Vino Di Gio (aged for 18 months).”

 Discover more wines from the estate